Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>***[20:35] Finally last working day for the week...***</sub>

-<sub>Today is one of the days, why this separate journal was made.
+<sub>Today is one of the days for what, this separate journal was made, for.
 I want to write but there is nothing much to write about today.</sub>

 <sub>So, I'm happy I got this one fine day to actually say, I justified the reason behind keeping it separate XD.</sub>

 <sub>Ok, puns apart.</sub>

 <sub>Also, the other good reason (like actually a reason) is that I don't have to think about titles here.
-So, it easens the process.</sub>
+So, it easens up the process.</sub>

 <sub>***About the day!***</sub>